sjmikler/pytorch-symbolic/docs/benchmarks.md

 it can be faster to launch the model on the CPU.

 ![images/from_250_to_1000_linear_layers.png](images/from_250_to_1000_linear_layers.png)
 > Percentile intervals [25, 75] are visible.
-Sequential model seems to perform
+Sequential model seems to be
-> be different from the others.
+> slower from the others.
 This can be explained by additional operations
 > introduced by the iterator in `nn.Sequential`.
-> It is slowing down more, as number of layers is increasing.
+> It is slowing down more, as the number of layers is increasing.
 > The other two seem to be equal!

 ## Toy ResNet

-This model is presented in [Quick Start](quick_start.md), it was also used in TensorFlow documentation.
+This model is presented in [Quick Start](quick_start.md), it was also used as an example in TensorFlow documentation.
 It is a shallower and thiner version of normally used ResNet networks.

 #### Data